Epilepsy: Society and culture

-Epilepsy has significant social and cultural implications that vary across regions and contexts.
-People with epilepsy may experience social stigma, legal restrictions, economic disadvantage, and barriers to education and employment.
-Public perceptions of the condition are shaped by cultural beliefs, media portrayals, and the level of awareness in a given society.
-Efforts by advocacy groups and international organizations aim to improve public understanding, reduce stigma, and promote access to care.
-Social consequences, such as educational exclusion, unemployment, and social isolation, further compound the impact on quality of life.
-Despite the availability of effective antiseizure medications and cost-effective treatment strategies, a large treatment gap persists in many countries, underscoring the need for strengthened health systems and public health interventions.
+Beyond its medical impact, epilepsy is associated with social and cultural implications that vary across regions and contexts, including social stigma, legal restrictions, economic disadvantage, barriers to education and unemployment.
+A large treatment gap persists in many countries, particularly in low- and middle-income settings.

 Stigma

-Social stigma is commonly experienced by people with epilepsy worldwide, and it can have economic, social, and cultural consequences.
-Misconceptions about the condition — including beliefs that it is contagious, a form of madness, or caused by supernatural forces — persist in many communities.
-In parts of Africa, including Tanzania and Uganda, epilepsy is sometimes associated with spirit possession, witchcraft, or poisoning, and is incorrectly believed to be contagious.
+Social stigma is commonly experienced by people with epilepsy worldwide.
+Misconceptions about the condition, including beliefs that it is contagious, a form of madness, or caused by supernatural forces, persist in many communities.
+In parts of Africa, including Tanzania and Uganda, epilepsy is sometimes associated with spirit possession, witchcraft, poisoning and is incorrectly believed to be contagious.
 Similar stigmatizing beliefs have been reported in other regions, such as India and China, where epilepsy may be cited as grounds for denying marriage.
 In the United Kingdom, epilepsy was legally considered valid grounds for annulling a marriage until 1971.

 Stigma can also affect how people respond to a diagnosis.
 Some individuals with epilepsy may deny having had seizures, fearing discrimination.
 A 2024 cross-sectional study found that 64.8% of relatives of people with epilepsy reported experiencing moderate levels of stigma, which was associated with more negative attitudes toward the condition.
 Greater stigma was observed among relatives of patients with more frequent seizures or poor medication adherence.

 Negative perceptions of epilepsy can also affect educational opportunities and academic outcomes.
-Children with epilepsy are at increased risk of underachievement in school due to a combination of neurological factors, medication side effects, and the effects of social exclusion.

-In adulthood, stigma can result in reduced employment opportunities and workplace discrimination.
-Adults with epilepsy are more likely to be unemployed or underemployed than the general population, a disparity often driven by employer concerns about safety, productivity, or liability.
+In adulthood, stigma can also result in reduced employment opportunities and workplace discrimination.
+Adults with epilepsy are more likely to be unemployed or underemployed than the general population.
 Disclosure of an epilepsy diagnosis in job applications or interviews may lead to discrimination, although nondisclosure can limit access to workplace accommodations.